hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_cert.html.md

 * `revoke` - If set to `true`, the certificate will be revoked on resource destruction.

+* `revoke_with_key` - if set to `true`, use method `revoke-with-key` to revoke the certificate on resource destruction.
+Used to revoke certificate without using privileged operation.

 ## Attributes Reference

 In addition to the fields above, the following attributes are exported: